AgrAbility

 injuries, paid for by a surcharge on drunk driving fines.
 This landmark legislation won by a margin of greater than 2-to-1.
 More than half of the people who serve on the Commission must have a brain or spinal cord injury.
 Current funding levels are as follows:

-The Trust Fund should always be a payor of last resort.
+The Trust Fund is a payor of last resort.
 The Commission intends that the Trust Fund be used to provide funding that is not otherwise available in order to meet the comprehensive needs of people with brain and spinal cord injuries.
 The Trust Fund should not be used to displace other sources of funding.

 Or call 1-888-233-5760